Bothwell Street BioLink

 The grass monoculture will be interrupted by two different styles of biodiversity planting - “woody meadows” planted with low maintenance native shrubs, designed in collaboration with the University of Melbourne, and mulched garden beds planted with local wildflowers indigenous to our City.

-In response to community feedback, a grass path will be maintained down the median.
-A traffic engineer was engaged to identify the safest entry and exit points to the median and the path will lead to those points on each section of the median.
+In response to community feedback, a grass path was maintained down the median.
+A traffic engineer was engaged to identify the safest entry and exit points to the median.
+The path leads to those points on each section of the median.

 Notifications regarding the project were sent to nearby residents in June 2022.